marvelous-comics/project_ADAELE/README.md

 # Title :
-Marvellous comics: mirror of society
+Marvelous comics: mirror of society
 (Go to [Milestone 3](#milestone-3))
 # Abstract
 Superheroes and villains in comics can have a real impact on society.
 They’re supposed to represent what’s good and bad.
 Thus, the way the character is portrayed will have an influence on the reader.
 If for example all villains are part of the same minority, people will unconsciously see them in real life as bad people.
 Moreover, a character like Tony Stark could inspire people to study engineering.
 And these are just examples to illustrate the power comics can have on us.